Zorgonatis/Stabs-EDH/README.md

 It is a custom prompt and set of directives designed to create a consistent (few swipes), immersive, and high-quality narrative or roleplaying experience within SillyTavern.
 The prompt is built around a strict heirarchy of rules that guide the AI's responses, focusing on realism, user control, modularity (easy to customize/extend) and a distinct writing style.

+## What's new in 1.1?

+- **First person definitions** - rewrote the entire prompt from the first person perspective to encourage reasoning as an inner monologue rather than analytical analysis.
+- **Additional AI identities** - Chose from Creative Writer (Default), Sitcom script writer (comedic focus) and Full Character immersive RP.
+- **Relationship Tracker** - Encourages slow burn and iterative, measurable story progress.
+Helps to push the bot towards guided character impersonations, but can slow things down too much for one-on-one (single NPC) scenarios.
+- **General cleanup** - Lots of tweaking, formatting and structural cleanup to present the final prompt to the model as practically as possible.

 ## Intended Model & Tuning

 - **Model:** `GLM-4.6`